robotics-4-all/commlib-py/README.md

 by providing implementations for Remote-Procedure-Calls (RPCs), Topic-based PubSub, Preemptable Services (aka Actions), Events etc.

+## Node

+The concept **Node** is a software component that follows the Component-Port-Connector model.
+A Node has input and output ports for communicating with the world.
+Each port defines an endpoint and can be of type:

+- Input Port:
+  - Subscriber
+  - RPC Service
+  - Action Service
+- Output Port:
+  - Publisher
+  - RPC Client
+  - Action Client

+Furthermore, it implements several features:
+- Publish Heartbeat messages in the background for as long as the node is active
+- Provide control interfaces, to `start` and `stop` the execution of the Node
+- Provides methods to create ports.

+## RPCService
+TODO

+## RPCClient
+TODO

+## Publisher
+TODO

+## Subscriber
+TODO

+## ActionServer
+TODO

+## ActionClient
+TODO

+## EventEmitter
+TODO

 ## Transports

 ### AMQP / RabbitMQ